Skip to main content

 }

-Families — Floral, Woody, Oriental, Fresh, and their subfamilies — are the top-level taxonomy of fragrance.
+Families — Floral, Woody, Ambery, Citrus, and their subfamilies — are the top-level taxonomy of fragrance.
 They provide a natural browsing structure for users who think in terms of scent character rather than specific products.
+See Olfactive Classification for the full classification guide.

 query PrimaryFamilies {